metaescape/org-imagine/README.md

 # org-imagine

-Org-imagine is a visualization decorator for org-mode element, its purpose is to make inserting images in emacs org-mode easier, programmatic, and more fun
+Org-imagine is a visualization decorator for org-mode element, its purpose is to make inserting images/src-blocks in emacs org-mode easier, programmatic, and more fun

 <img src="./org-imagine2.gif" alt="Cover" width="80%"/>